Utah Aviation Hall of Fame

 In 1996, Governor Mike Leavitt provided official recognition of the Utah Aviation Hall of Fame and proclaimed 32nd Flight (Pioneer), Order of Daedalians, the National Fraternity of Military Pilots, as the sponsor and custodial agency for the program.

 Thirteen initial Hall of Fame inductees were enshrined in 1996 when the Hall of Fame found a home within the Hill Aerospace Museum.
 Each year around Memorial Day, a new member is inducted and a ceremony held at the Museum.
 To date, 30 individuals have been honored by induction into the Utah Aviation Hall of Fame.
-The latest honoree, Emmett “Cyclone” Davis, was inducted during the Memorial Day weekend, 2016.
+The latest honoree, Lieutenant General Marc C. Reynolds, was inducteded May 27, 2017.

 Utah Aviation Hall of Fame Inductees